ublue-os/website/docs/blog/posts/bazzite-20.md

 We apologize for the inconvenience if you had to rebase, but you will NOT lose userdata rebasing to the `:latest` branch of the current image that you are on.

 If you tested the Fedora 39 builds of Bazzite early, then you need to rebase back to `:latest` to be updated to future Bazzite versions as well.

+Also desktop portal issues are happening currently: `systemctl restart --user xdg-desktop-portal` if you experience issues with the file picker.

 <hr>

 It has been nearly 3 months later since releasing Bazzite to the public, and since then the team and the community has added tons of new features, enhancements, and bug fixes to the images.